-1) Campus Cupboard - A student run food shelf on campus for students in need.
+1) Campus Cupboard – A student run food shelf on campus for students in need.
 Schedule and more information can be found on the Inside Augsburg page linked here.
-For the summer months Campus Cupboard will be open Wednesdays 4:30-5:30, and can be opened upon request by Campus Kitchen staff — just call us at 612-330-1624 to access the Cupboard outside of open hours.
+Call Allyson at 612-330-1624 to access the Cupboard outside of open hours.

 2) Farmers Market Vegetable Rescue – Our gleaning pilot program visited 8 farmers market each week, collected surplus produce at the end of the selling day, and delivered them to 8 different food shelves.
 This summer we are only doing one gleaning shift, each Saturday, and these vegetables are being distributed in the Cedar-Riverside neighborhood.
 To see when shifts are, please see our volunteer calendar.

 3) Free Meals – This is the core of our program, and occupies the majority of our time.
 Here, we take all the surplus from our campus dining center and student volunteers and interns reheat, repackage, and cater and deliver the meals at our non-profit partners in South Minneapolis.
 Almost all of the meal shifts include a free meal for the volunteers, and most importantly, give students a chance to dine and converse with our neighbors.
 The schedule is fairly consistent through out the semester, but can change slightly week to week.
 Our Volunteer Calendar is always up to date on which particular shifts are open and operating.
 Read below to see which shifts interest you, and visit the Calendar to see if it’s open.
 When you find something that works, sign up here.

 Brian Coyle Community Center.
 Run by Pillsbury United Communities, the Brian Coyle Community Center serves the Cedar-Riverside neighborhood of Minneapolis with basic needs, self-sufficiency, and youth services.
 The Campus Kitchen at Augsburg serves a daily meal to the youth and staff of the Kids College program.
 Additionally, youth from the FANS college preparation program volunteer with the Campus Kitchen at Augsburg to deliver meals to neighborhood elderly and those with disabilities.